 Pakistan is a major beneficiary of the trading opportunities offered by the EU Generalised Scheme of Preferences (GSP).
 From 1 January 2014 Pakistan benefits from generous tariff preferences (mostly zero duties on two thirds of all product categories) under the so-called GSP+ arrangement aiming to support sustainable development and good governance.
 In order to maintain GSP+ Pakistan has to keep ratification and effectively implement 27 core international conventions on human and labour right, environmental protection and good governance.

-- The EU being Pakistan's most important trading partner taking 21.2% of Pakistan's total exports.
+- The EU is Pakistan's most important trading partner, accounting for 12.8% of Pakistan's total trade in 2015 and absorbing 23.7% of Pakistan's total exports.

-- Pakistani exports to the EU are dominated by textiles and clothing as well as leather products.
-Textiles and clothing account for just under 75% of Pakistan's exports to the EU.
+- Pakistani exports to the EU are dominated by textiles and clothing, accounting for 82% of Pakistan's total exports to the EU in 2016.

 |Year||EU imports||EU exports||Balance|